8 balance transfer credit card mistakes to avoid

 For balance transfer credit cards, the 0 percent intro APR applies to the debt you move over.
 In many cases, you’ll be charged the standard APR for purchases (unless the card offers an introductory APR on purchases as well) and an even higher cash advance APR if you take a withdrawal on the card.
 So if you assume you can enjoy the zero-interest period on everything, think again.

-As long as you have enough available credit, you can make purchases with your balance transfer card — but beware.
-Using the new card while you are in repayment mode can complicate the process.
+As long as you have enough available credit, you can make purchases with your balance transfer card.
+Beware, however, because using the new card while you are in repayment mode can complicate the process.
 With a carefully developed payoff plan, you’ll have a debt payoff date to strive for.
 However, if you make more purchases, you’ll have to compute payments for those transactions too.

 8. Adding loan debt without thinking it through

-Personal loans can have very high interest rates, so you may be tempted to move what you owe to a balance transfer credit card.
-Unlike credit cards, however, installment loans are not included in your credit utilization ratio — a factor making up 30 percent of your credit score.
-So converting loans into revolving balances can increase your credit utilization rate which results in a lower credit score.
+Personal loans can have very high interest rates, so you may be tempted to move what you owe to a balance transfer credit card, instead.
+Unlike credit cards, however, installment loans are not included in your credit utilization ratio — they are their own separate factor.
+So converting loans into revolving balances can increase your credit utilization rate and possibly result in a lower credit score.

 The amount you have to pay to get out of debt each month may rise dramatically too.

-For instance, payments for a $10,000 loan with a five-year term and an interest rate of 6 percent will be about $194.
-Assuming you pay it down to $9,000 and move that loan — now including an estimated $360 fee — into a balance transfer card with a 0 percent intro APR for 15 months, the payments would rise to $624 in order to get out of debt with no extra fees.
+For instance, payments on a $10,000 loan with a 5-year term and an interest rate of 6 percent will be about $194.
+Assuming you pay it down to $9,000 and move that loan — now including an estimated $360 fee — to a balance transfer card with a 0 percent intro APR for 15 months, the payments would rise to $624 in order to get out of debt with no extra fees.

 If you can handle the higher payment, the arrangement may be beneficial.
 But if you can’t, you may put yourself in a tight spot.